smabernathy27/Final_Project/README.md

 ---

+### **ETL**
+These tables will be tailored specifically for the data in each file.
+ETL Process:
+- Inspect, Extract, and Explore the Data
+- Clean and Transform the Datasets
+- Data Transformation and CLeaning using Regular Expressions
+- Create a Database Scheme and Load the Data

+The [CleanTournamentTeamData.csv](https://github.com/smabernathy27/Final_Project/blob/main/CleanTournamentTeamData.csv) was chosen to analyze further by performing ETL with **pgAdmin** through [Amazon Web Services](https://aws.amazon.com/).

 ### **Machine Learning**

 After exporting these tables as CSV files, the data is ready to be preprocessed.
 We will then train and evaluate several machine learning models *(including logistic regression, decision trees, random forests, and neural networks)* to understand the trends and patterns in March Madness games.